What You Need to Know

-- January 30, 2015 is the deadline for submission by applicants of a completed Request for Applications – RFA-1 (Phase 1) application.
+- May 4, 2015 is the deadline for submission by applicants of a substantially complete Request for Applications – RFA-1 (Phase 1) application.

 The RFA-1 application is the first part of a two-stage application process (described in more detail at the following link: Phase 1 Application for Category 1 License.)

 This is the projected period for the Commission to assess completed responses to the RFA-1 Application (background checks) and release a Request for Applications-Phase Two (RFA-2) to successfully pre-qualified applicants.
 RFA-2 will be the final site-specific application that all applicants that pass the RFA-1 background check may submit.
 The Commission’s Investigations and Enforcement Bureau (IEB) will make a recommendation whether applicants have been deemed suitable to proceed to the RFA-2 process.
 The timetable has not been set; it will include a 2½ month period within which applicants may appeal negative findings by the IEB to the Commission.

 This is the deadline for applicants to submit their full site specific RFA-2 license applications.
 No later than the end of this period, applicants must sign agreements with host and any surrounding communities and have host community agreements approved by referendum.

 Review of RFA-2 applications by the Commission, and final selection of licensees.
 In this period applicants will conclude arbitrations with surrounding communities and impacted live entertainment venues.

 Timing of Negotiation of Category 1 And Category 2 License Community Agreements